brandeis-llc/dtriac-pipeline/scripts/dtriac-19d/Readme.md

 ```

-The two file lists (`files-sorted.txt` and `files-random.txt`) have a list of all OCR output in `/data/dtriac/dtriac-19d/all` and were created as follows:
+The two file lists (`files-sorted.txt` and `files-random.txt`) have a list of all OCR-ed files in `/data/dtriac/dtriac-19d/all` and were created as follows:

 ```bash
 $ find /data/dtriac/dtriac-19d/all | grep tesseract- | cut -d'/' -f6- > files-sorted.txt